EndPointCorp/end-point-blog/2010/01/12/rails-ecommerce-spree-hooks-tutorial.html.md

 1. Create the new view in your extension.
 1. Restart server and be happy!

-I'll note a couple other examples below.
+I’ll note a couple other examples below.

-**Example #4: Bummer that there's no footer component**
+**Example #4: Bummer that there’s no footer component**

-In the next step, I intended to add copyright information to the site's footer.
+In the next step, I intended to add copyright information to the site’s footer.
 I was disappointed to find that there was no hook wrapped around the footer component.
 So, I decided not to care for now.
 But in the future, my client (me) may make this a higher priority and the options for making this change might include:

 - Clone the default template and modify the template footer partial view.
 - Clone the default template, create a hook to wrap around the footer component, add the changes via a hook in an extension.